OpenPTrack/open_ptrack_v2/optar/README.optar.md

     roslaunch optar registration_single_camera_raw.launch sensor_name:=kinect01

-To launch the central aggregator node you can instead use the 'registration_aggregator.launch' launch file.
-This launch file will launch also a node that provides a simple ntp-like server to synchronize the AR devices and a node that publishes the ARDevices poses.
+To launch the central aggregator node you can instead use the 'registration_estimator.launch' launch file.
+This launch file will also launch a node that provides a simple ntp-like server to synchronize the AR devices and a node that publishes the ARDevices poses.
 You don't need to specify any parameter.

-    roslaunch optar registration_aggregator.launch
+    roslaunch optar registration_estimator.launch

 If you want to tune the parameters you can use the dynamic_reconfigure package and